LOGDrakon/LINK-Client/README.md

 # LINK as a project

-LINK is a custom protocol who allows a PC and a USB device to exchange data.
+LINK is a custom protocol that allows a PC and a USB device to exchange data.

 ## The purpose

-LINK can be modified as needed, only few commands are common between each app.
+LINK can be *modified* as needed — only a few commands are common between all applications.
-With LINK you separate your project by "Application", this way differents LINK application cannot communicate together (as mentionned earlier, LINK can be modified, so it remains possible if you want).
-Each application is defined by an "APP-ID".
-All commands respect this architecture : LINK:<APP-ID>:<COMMAND>:<ARGS_0>:<ARGS_1>:<ARGS_n>\0
+With LINK, you separate your projects by "Application", so different LINK applications cannot communicate with each other (*as mentioned earlier, LINK can be modified, so this behavior can be changed if you want*).
+Each application is defined by an **APP-ID**.

+All commands follow this structure:
+**LINK:[APP-ID]:[COMMAND]:[ARGS_0]:[ARGS_1]:[ARGS_n]\0**
-Except the "GETAPP" command who is written this way : LINK:GETAPP\0 The main commands are :
+Except for the **GETAPP** command, which is written as:
+**LINK:GETAPP\0**

+The main commands are:
+- **GETAPP**
-- GETAPP  (GETAPP is used to retrieve the APP-ID, it can be turned-off)
+    - Used to retrieve the APP-ID.
+It can be disabled if needed.
-- GETV    (GETV is used to retrieve some uncountables about the device, it cannot be turned-off, cause that's the way softwares get the list of available device connected to the PC)
+- **GETV**
+    - Used to retrieve general information about the device.
+      This command cannot be disabled, as it is required for software to detect LINK-compatible devices connected to the PC.
+- **RETURN**
-- RETURN  (RETURN is used to respond to a command, it's followed (in <ARGS_0>) by the command for who he is reponding, it cannot be turned off)
+    - Used to respond to a command.
+The first argument (<ARGS_0>) specifies which command it is responding to.
+      This command cannot be disabled.

-After this, you can add your own commands.
+After this, you can add your own custom commands.

 # LINK-Client

 ## Presentation

-LINK-Client is a member of the "LINK" project.
+**LINK-Client** is a part of the LINK project.
-His purpose his to give a low-level layer.
-It's usefull to create your own LINK software.
+Its purpose is to provide a low-level communication layer, making it easier to create your own LINK-based software.

 # LEGALS

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the [Apache License 2.0](./LICENSE).
-You may obtain a copy of the license at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).
+You may obtain a copy of the license at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0),
+or see the [LICENSE](./LICENSE) file for more details.

 ### Permissions
 - Commercial use ✅